benhayehudi/nex/Article.md

 gem 'dotenv-rails'
 ```

 At this point after you save the file you are ready to incorporate these new gems into your app by executing the `bundle install` command from your command line.
-You will see in the output from the command that both the Nexmo and the dotenv-raisl gems were successfully installed.
+You will see in the output from the command that both the Nexmo and the dotenv-rails gems were successfully installed.

 There is just a couple more steps necessary to make sure that our API keys can be stored securely.
 First, add the following file to your root directory: `.env`.
 The `.env` file is where we will store our API keys.
 Secondly, are you planning to maintain this project with Git version control?
 If so, make sure to also add `.gitignore` to your root directory, if it is already not there, and make sure that you add `.env` in your `.gitignore` file.
 This will ensure that Git will not commit your private keys to the repository where they could potentially be viewed by others.